-- (1) Except as otherwise noted below, all shares are owned beneficially by the individual or entity listed with sole voting and/or investment power. - (2) For purposes of computing the percentages, the number of shares outstanding on March 22, 2010 was 23,601,484. - (3) Based upon information contained in National Health Investors, Inc.'s (or NHI) Annual Report on Form 10-K for the year ended December 31, 2009 filed with the SEC and with respect to the ownership of our common stock as of December 31, 2009, NHI directly owns 674,800 shares and has sole voting and dispositive power over these shares.
+- (1) Except as otherwise noted below, all shares are owned beneficially by the individual or entity listed with sole voting and/or investment power. - (2) For purposes of computing the percentages, the number of shares outstanding on April 15, 2011 was 30,334,574. - (3) Based upon information contained in a Schedule 13G/A filed with the SEC on April 8, 2011 by The Vanguard Group, Inc. (or VGI) with respect to the ownership of our common stock as of March 31, 2011, VGI beneficially owns 3,092,044 shares.
+VGI has the sole voting power of 45,029 shares and sole power to dispose of or to direct the disposition of 3,047,015 shares.
+Vanguard Fiduciary Trust Company (or VFTC), a wholly-owned subsidiary of VGI, is the beneficial owner of 45,029 shares of our common stock outstanding as a result of its serving as investment manager of collective trust accounts.
+VFTC directs the voting of these shares. - (4) Based upon information contained in a Schedule 13G/A filed with the SEC on February 11, 2011 by Deutsche Bank AG, RREEF America L.L.C. (or RREEF) and Deutsche Investment Management Americas (or DIMA) with respect to the ownership of our common stock as of December 31, 2010, the Private Clients and Asset Management business group (or PCAM) of Deutsche Bank AG and its subsidiaries (including RREEF and DIMA) and affiliates (or collectively, DBAG) beneficially own 2,956,455 shares.
+Of this amount, Deutsche Bank AG has sole voting power over 2,118,505 shares and sole dispositive power over 2,956,455 shares, RREEF has sole voting power over 2,097,155 shares and sole dispositive power over 2,935,105 shares, and DIMA has sole voting power and sole dispositive power over 21,350 shares. - (5) Based upon information contained in National Health Investors, Inc.'s (or NHI) Annual Report on Form 10-K for the year ended December 31, 2010 filed with the SEC and with respect to the ownership of our common stock as of December 31, 2010, NHI directly owns 674,800 shares and has sole voting and dispositive power over these shares.
 Additionally, NHI owns our Series C Cumulative Convertible Preferred Stock, which has an option to convert at a price of \$19.25 per share into 2,000,000 shares of common stock.
-For the purpose of computing this percentage, the number of shares subject to conversion is deemed to be outstanding only for the calculation of NHI's percent of class calculation. - (4) Based upon information contained in the a Schedule 13G/A filed with the SEC on February 8, 2010 by BlackRock, Inc. (or BlackRock) with respect to the ownership of our common stock as of December 31, 2009, BlackRock beneficially owns 2,371,289 shares.
-BlackRock has the sole voting power and sole power to dispose of or to direct the disposition of 2,371,289 shares. - (5) Based upon information contained in a Schedule 13G/A filed with the SEC on February 4, 2010 by The Vanguard Group, Inc. (or VGI) with respect to the ownership of our common stock as of December 31, 2009, VGI beneficially owns 2,195,703 shares.
-VGI has the sole voting power of 37,686 shares and sole power to dispose of or to direct the disposition of 2,158,017 shares.
-Vanguard Fiduciary Trust Company (or VFTC), a wholly-owned subsidiary of VGI, is the beneficial owner of 37,686 shares of our common stock outstanding of LTC as a result of its serving as investment manager of collective trust accounts.
-VFTC directs the voting of these shares. - (6) Based upon information contained in a Schedule 13G filed with the SEC on February 12, 2010 by Deutsche Bank AG, RREEF America L.L.C. (or RREEF), Deutsche Investment Management Americas (or DIMA), DWS Investments S.A., Luxembourg (or DWS) and Deutsche Asset Management Australia Ltd. (or DAMA) with respect to the ownership of our common stock as of December 31, 2009, the Private Clients and Asset Management business group (or PCAM) of Deutsche Bank AG and its subsidiaries (including RREEF, DIMA, DWS and DAMA) and affiliates (or collectively, DBAG) beneficially own 1,416,230 shares.
-Of this amount, Deutsche Bank AG has sole voting power and sole dispositive power over 1,416,230 shares, DIMA has sole voting power and sole dispositive power over 38,920 shares, DWS has sole voting power and sole dispositive power over 40,536 shares. - (7) Includes shares purchasable by such individual upon exercise of outstanding options that are presently exercisable or will become exercisable within 60 days of March 22, 2010 as follows:
+For the purpose of computing this percentage, the number of shares subject to conversion is deemed to be outstanding only for the calculation of NHI's percent of class calculation. - (6) Based upon information contained in the a Schedule 13G/A filed with the SEC on February 7, 2011 by BlackRock, Inc. (or BlackRock) with respect to the ownership of our common stock as of December 31, 2010, BlackRock beneficially owns 2,258,631 shares.
+BlackRock has the sole voting power and sole power to dispose of or to direct the disposition of 2,258,631 shares. - (7) Includes shares purchasable by such individual upon exercise of outstanding options that are presently exercisable or will become exercisable within 60 days of April 15, 2011 as follows:

 Exercisable Outstanding Options

 Named Executive Officer:

 Pamela Shelley-Kessler 10,000

 Clint B. Malin 40,000

-T. Andrew Stokes 20,000
+T. Andrew Stokes 30,000

 Director and Director Nominees:

 Boyd W. Hendrickson 10,000

 Edmund C. King 3,334

+Devra G. Shapiro 5,000

 Timothy J. Triche, M.D.
-15,000
+10,000